BioBoost/python_raspberry_pi_course/hands_on_python/led_class.md

 ![Basic LED class](img/basic_led_class.png)

-By adding both the state and methods inside a class, we encapsulate all things concerning a LED into separate class.
+By adding both the state and methods inside a class, we encapsulate all things concerning a LED into a single class.

-This allows us to create multiple LED objects.
+A class also allows us to reuse the code by enabling us to create multiple LED objects.

 ### Guide

-Start by creating a new python script called for example `led_class.py` and open is using a text editor.
+Start by creating a new python script called for example `led_class.py`.

-Create a class LED and add a method `set_state` to it that takes in a state as an argument.
+1. Create a class LED and add a method `set_state` to it that takes in a state as an argument.
 Assign the value of the argument to an attribute of the class called `state`.

 Below is an example of class `Player` that tracks a `nickname` attribute and has a setter method `set_nickname()` for it.
 Use it as an example to create your setter method for the LED class.